jocoos-public/dev-book/_posts/Android_SDK_Documentation/2023-10-18-Android_2_Tutorial.md

    6. Connect an event to receive information that notifies your app during a live broadcast

       * Of the supported events, we'll only connect to the following for this tutorial.
-For a detailed description of the individual items, see "Handling Events".
+For a detailed description of the individual items, see "Handling Events" in "3.
+Core Concepts".

         | event | description |
         | --- | --- |